 Noah Whiteman

 Recently, our work has increasingly involved understanding the role that chemical defenses play in shaping adaptation between species.
 In that vein, we have used CRISPR-Cas9 genome editing in D. melanogaster to address how insects like the monarch butterfly evolved over millions of years to resist the heart poisons in their host plants that they then accumulate in their own bodies and use as defensive toxins.
 Similarly, we have worked with collaborators to understand how aphids and other sap-feeding homopterans, their ladybird beetle predators, and butterflies and moths have evolved over the last 350 million years to overcome terpenoids via the same route that contemporary insects have evolved in the last 50 years to overcome synthetic insecticides.
-Finally, we used genome editing in D. ananassae to dissect how they use toxin genes borrowed from bacteria tens of millions of years ago (that arrived in their genomes via horizontal gene transfer) to ward off parasitoid wasps.
+Finally, we used genome editing in D. ananassae and D. melanogaster to dissect how they use toxin genes borrowed from bacteria tens of millions of years ago (that arrived in their genomes via horizontal gene transfer) to ward off parasitoid wasps.
 This research is largely funded by the NIH through an R35 grant.
-Finally, our NSF-funded project on the evolution and genomic architecture of foraging traits like bill morphology and color vision in the Broad-tailed hummingbird with collaborators at Princeton, Prudue, the Rocky Mountain Biological Laboratory, and UC-Santa Cruz, focuses on how these birds co-evolve with the floral communities that they require for nectar.
+Finally, our recently completed NSF-funded project on the evolution and genomic architecture of foraging traits like bill morphology and color vision in the Broad-tailed hummingbird was with collaborators at Princeton, Prudue, the Rocky Mountain Biological Laboratory, and UC-Santa Cruz, and focused on how these birds co-evolve with the floral communities that they require for nectar.

-I have written a book (published October 24, 2023) for general audiences on the origins of chemical defenses in plants and other organisms, how some animals overcome and even use them, and how we humans have done the same, for better and for worse.
+With a Guggenheim Fellowship in 2020, I have written a book (published October 24, 2023) for general audiences on the origins of chemical defenses in plants and other organisms, how some animals overcome and even use them, and how we humans have done the same, for better and for worse.
 The death of my father owing to his alcohol use disorder came at a time when my research was focused on understanding how animals seek out toxins to ward off their own demons, a collision of two worlds that spurred me to write the book.
 Overall, the book traces how such toxins from nature changed the world–the natural and the human–from the origin of land plants and animals to the diversification of each lineage over the past 400 million years, to the Spice Trade, the Opium War, the Opioid Epidemic, and my family’s own personal tragedy.
 The print book is published in North America by Little Brown Spark (Hachette), in the UK and Commonwealth by Oneworld Publications, and the audiobook by Audible.
 The book was fortunate to receive a Kirkus Star.

 My main strategy for recruiting prospective students and postdocs is to work closely with them on developing fellowship proposals so that they have their own funding while doing research in the laboratory.
-I expect all trainees to develop their own projects or own strands within already established projects and to become creative, rigorous, and collegial scholars in the process.
+I recruit graduate student trainees through the rotation systems in the Molecular & Cell Biology and Graduate Group in Microbiology at UC-Berkeley.
+I expect all trainees to become creative, rigorous, and collegial scholars.
 All former trainees, whether Ph.D. students or postdoctoral fellows, are now employed in science careers as academic staff, in government, or private industry.
-I am a proud and out gay man and first-generation college graduate.
-I was born in southern California and raised in northeastern Minnesota.

 Postdocs and Research associates